garciart/network-automation/README.md

 - [Getting Started with Virtual Machine Manager](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/virtualization_getting_started_guide/chap-virtualization_manager-introduction "Getting Started with Virtual Machine Manager")

->**NOTE** - The focus of this tutorial is to use GNS3 to test our scripts, not to install operating systems or create virtual machines.
-There are many websites dedicated to setting up OS's and VM's, and I will not repeat those steps here.
-However, whether you use VirtualBox or VMWare, make sure you:
+>**NOTE** - There are many websites dedicated to creating virtual machines and installing operating systems, and I will not repeat those steps here.
+However, regardless of the hypervisor you use, make sure you:
 >
 > 1. Allocate **2048 MB** of RAM for your machine (e.g., in VirtualBox...):
 >